Here you come to know everything about Spinal stenosis. You may be:

 MRI scan images below show the difference in the size of the spinal canal

 MRI (Magnetic Resonance Imaging) scan is the best test.
 It looks at the water content of the soft tissues.
 Therefore, it is very sensitive in finding out any change in the soft tissues in your spine.
 As we now know that spinal stenosis is a soft tissue condition where the soft tissue swells up inside the canal and blocks the spinal canal.
 X-rays and Blood tests are not useful in Spinal Stenosis.
 X-rays show the bony problems in detail and are used to find out if you had a fracture (break)in your spine after a fall.
 Blood tests are normal in Spinal Stenosis.

 Managing Spinal Stenosis without surgery – Is it possible?

 Yes, it is possible to manage spinal stenosis in the early stages without surgery.
 The symptoms are mild in early stenosis and there are a few options:

 - Spine Injections

-Pain Medications: Paracetamol and Ibuprofen are the most popular over the counter medications.
+Paracetamol and Ibuprofen: Most popular over the counter medications.
 Paracetamol relieves pain but does not control inflammation.
 Ibuprofen acts on both pain and inflammation.
 Both act by reducing the chemicals released due to inflammation and injury to the soft tissues.

 Antidepressants: The popular medication is Amitriptyline.
 It acts on the chemicals in the brain and nerves that are responsible for pain.
 Amitriptyline is taken at night and this helps with the mental relaxation and sleep.